 Main Responsibilities:

-This Support Worker role working at Kilmarnock Bank Street involves working on a rota covering nightshift patterns, 33 hours per week.
+This Support Worker role at our Kilmarnock Bank Street Service involves working on a rota covering set day and back shifts weekly, including select weekend work.
+This role is part time and involves 28 hours of work per week.
 The Support Worker will:

 About You: